-Today we want to share our recipe on how to make your own Fresh Einkorn Pasta.
+Today we want to share our recipe on how to make your own homemade Fresh Einkorn Pasta.
 I bet you would be surprised at how easy it is to make pasta.
-You would be even more surprised at the difference in taste between handmade pasta and a package of store bought dry pasta.
+You would be even more surprised at the difference in taste between handmade pasta and a package of store-bought dry pasta.

-When the pasta is ready to use, bring a large pot of salted water to a boil and working in batches, drop a portion of the pasta into the water.
-Most fresh pastas will cook to the al-dente stage in a 30-seconds to 3-minutes cook time, depending on the thickness of the pasta.
+When the fresh pasta is ready to use, bring a large pot of salted water to a boil and working in batches, drop a portion of the pasta into the water.
+Most fresh pastas will cook to the al-dente stage in a 30-seconds however if pasta is exceptionally thick it will take longer.

 Do not over-cook, al-dente means slightly tough.
 Do not rinse the pasta after it is cooked just remove it carefully from the hot water with tongs or a strainer.
 Place the cooked pasta on a lightly-oiled or parchment-lined sheet pan, cover with parchment paper and proceed with the next batch.